edge-servers/immunity-users/README.rst

     OPENWISP_USERS_ORGANIZATION_MODEL = 'myusers.Organization'
     OPENWISP_USERS_ORGANIZATIONUSER_MODEL = 'myusers.OrganizationUser'
     OPENWISP_USERS_ORGANIZATIONOWNER_MODEL = 'myusers.OrganizationOwner'
-    # The following model is not used in OpenWISP yet
+    # The following model is not used in Immunity yet
     # but users are free to implement it in their projects if needed
     # for more information refer to the django-organizations docs:
     # https://django-organizations.readthedocs.io/